-Determining precisely the ordering relationships for even branch-free programs containing semaphore synchronization is $\text{co-}\mathcal{NP}\text{-hard[NM90]}$.
+Determining precisely the ordering relationships for even branch-free programs containing semaphore synchronization is $\text{co-}\mathcal{NP}$ -hard[NM90].

 The results in this area are therefore restricted to approximations.
 Helmbold et.al.
 [HMW91] and Netzer and Miller [NM91] have pursed two complimentary approaches.
-One group has been attempting to find as many races (unordered blocks) as possible, while the other has been trying to distinguish between feasible, infeasible and artifacts (see below) for those races they can find.
+The first group has been attempting to find as many races (unordered blocks) as possible, while the other has been trying to reduce the number of reported races that cannot actually occur.